Annual Report 2024

 -

-The team met frequently online for prayer and Bible study, and CCC’s Executive Director continued the daily online Bible study for them that he had initiated during the Covid-19 outbreak.
+The team met frequently online for prayer and Bible study, and CCC’s Executive Director continued the four-times-weekly online Bible study for them that he had initiated during the Covid-19 outbreak.
 Two non-team members also joined this study group.

 CCC continued its support for the Cambodia for Christ (CfC) sports ministry, which aims to keep teenage boys away from drugs and criminal gangs by enrolling them in football teams.
 CfC also runs football teams for girls and younger boys.
 CCC made regular grants to help pay for the running costs of this ministry, as well as providing some financial support for its director.

 The Country Director made a private visit to the United Kingdom, during which she had the opportunity to speak in church meetings about her life story and her present ministry with CCC.
-During a visit to Cambodia, the Executive Director met team members, partners and beneficiaries, and preached at church meetings.

 Governance